multiversx/mx-presentations-sfbw-2019/README.md

 The Elrond Node currently supports GNU/Linux and MacOS (Windows support is in development).
 Please follow the instructions below, choosing those pertaining to your OS.
 Note that the last installation command for both OSes is an installation script.
 For details about what it does, see [The installation script](#the-installation-script) below.

-Please note that the installation script will prompt you to provide a name for your Elrond Node instance.
-You can input any name you like.

 Now, to begin the installation open your favorite terminal application and navigate to an empty directory that will serve as the workbench.

 ### Installing on GNU/Linux: